Spanish, Italian yields fall back to late 2005 lows

 "As long as the economic picture in the euro area, particularly in the periphery, continues to improve and given that overseas investors are increasing exposure to peripheral markets there's another leg lower in peripheral spreads."

-Spanish three- and five-year borrowing costs hit record lows at a debt auction on Thursday of up to 5 billion euros of bonds, adding to a string of solid debt sales so far this year.
+Spanish 3- and 5-year borrowing costs hit record lows at a debt auction on Thursday of up to 5 billion euros of bonds, adding to a string of solid debt sales so far this year.

-With top-rated bonds such as German Bunds now offering ultra-low returns, market participants see not letup in the peripheral euro zone bond rally.
+Commerzbank strategists said they saw scope for further outperformance in the secondary market for shorter-dated Spanish and Italian bonds, especially against higher-rated French debt.

-"Not just Germany, but the UK and U.S. markets don't necessarily offer great risk/reward and so (investors) look to the kind of yields you can get in Spain and Italy.
-You're still getting mid-3 percent and that's pretty attractive," said Andy Chaytor, head of European rate strategy at Nomura.
+"We therefore recommend investors to stick to strategic longs in 5-year Spain and Italy versus France, expecting another 25 basis point spread convergence over the coming weeks," they said in a note.

-Elsewhere, German Bund futures rose 16 ticks to 142.34, clawing back some ground after suffering their biggest one-day fall since late December on Thursday after the ECB refrained from new stimulus measures.
-Cash 10-year Bund yields were 1.5 basis point lower at 1.64 percent.
+Elsewhere, German Bund futures rose 18 ticks to 142.36, clawing back some ground after suffering their biggest one-day fall since late December on Thursday after the ECB refrained from new stimulus measures.
+Cash 10-year Bund yields were 1 basis point up at 1.64 percent.

 Activity was, however, subdued before U.S. non-farm payrolls data that will provide insight on the state of the world's biggest economy and could influence the Federal Reserve's policy outlook.